 Occupations include: Manicurist in salons or spas, Manicuring Instructor, Nail Salon Manager or Owner and Podiatry Assistant.

 A minimum of 70% is considered satisfactory.
 Below C is unsatisfactory.

-The Manicuring course consists of 195 Hours of Technical (Theory) training and approximately 405 Hours devoted to complete the required practicals.
+The Manicuring course consists of a minimum of 195 Hours of Technical (Theory) training and approximately 405 hours devoted to complete the required practicals